tmknom/git-push-action/README.md

 Normally, if there are no changes, no commit or push will occur.
 However, if you set `allow-empty: true`, an empty commit will be created even when there are no changes.

+### Can I specify which files to commit?

+Yes.
+You can specify the files to add before committing by using the `paths` input.
+It accepts a space-separated list of file paths, and supports glob patterns such as `*.md` or `docs/*.txt`.
+If not specified, all changes are added (`.`) by default.

 ### Can I specify a multi-line commit message?

 Yes.
 You can specify a multi-line commit message by using YAML's block scalar style (`|`),